๐ŸฆดIntro to Archaeology

 Why This Matters

-Archaeological time periods aren't just arbitrary labels—they represent fundamental shifts in how humans interacted with their environment, each other, and technology.
+Archaeological time periods aren't just arbitrary labels.
+They represent fundamental shifts in how humans interacted with their environment, each other, and technology.
 You're being tested on your ability to recognize what drives these transitions: changes in subsistence strategies, technological innovations, social organization, and environmental adaptations.
 Understanding these periods means understanding the archaeological signatures that define them and why certain developments cluster together in the record.

 When you encounter questions about time periods, think beyond dates.
 Ask yourself: What changed in the material culture?
 What new capabilities did humans gain?
 How did social complexity shift?
-The periods below are organized by the type of transformation they represent—from changes in how we made tools, to how we got food, to how we organized societies.
+The periods below are organized by the type of transformation they represent, from changes in how we made tools, to how we got food, to how we organized societies.
 Don't just memorize the sequence; know what archaeological evidence defines each transition and why it matters for interpreting the human past.

 Subsistence Revolutions: How Humans Got Food

-These periods are defined primarily by transformations in food acquisition strategies—the shift from mobile foraging to settled agriculture fundamentally reorganized human societies and left distinct archaeological signatures.
+These periods are defined primarily by transformations in food acquisition strategies.
+The shift from mobile foraging to settled agriculture fundamentally reorganized human societies and left distinct archaeological signatures.

 Paleolithic (Old Stone Age)

-• Symbolic behavior emerges in the Upper Paleolithic, including cave art, personal ornaments, and burial practices that suggest complex cognition
+• Symbolic behavior emerges in the Upper Paleolithic (~50,000โ€“10,000 years ago), including cave art (like at Lascaux and Chauvet), personal ornaments such as shell beads, and deliberate burial practices that suggest complex cognition and social life

 Mesolithic (Middle Stone Age)